gpitvl2thw/WS_ReadMe/README.rst

 ~~~~~~~~~~~~
 Default
 ~~~~~~~~~~~~
-If you don't specify this parameter default profile = -Ptest1
+If you don't specify this parameter default option profile = -Ptest1

 * if you specify a profile -Ptest1, then the following option [-Dtestngfile=testng_TestsTemp0_Title.xml] should not be specified.